fitriaramlan/sr-msc-es/README.md

 For each dataset and each run, picks the (metric, lambda combination) with the highest Spearman correlation.
 Saves results in wide format, one row per run with separate columns for SVP/MVP and interpolation/extrapolation targets.

 **`aggregate_extrapolation_performance.py`**
 Summarises results at the dataset level.
-Categorises each dataset by how much the best hybrid setting improves over the baseline, and generates LaTeX tables.
+Categorises each dataset by how much the best hybrid setting improves over the baseline.

 ---